dankelley/nvim/README.md

 ### Turn off the autoformat-on-save feature (autocmds.lua BLOCK 1)

 **Context.** Lazyvim was formatting files upon saves.
-I liked this file at first, but started to wonder whether it was causing problems with malformed files that might confuse the LSP formatter.
+I liked this feature at first, but after a while, I started to wonder whether it was causing problems with malformed files that might confuse the LSP formatter.
 I don't know for sure that this is a problem, but in any case formatting is as simple as `SPC c f` and so I turned off the feature by adding BLOCK 1 to the `.config/nvim/lua/config/autocmds.lua` file.`

 Note that autoformat-on-save can be turned on and off with `SPC u f`, if desired.